Key changes to family justice (England) eBook only

 This book is ideal for social workers, other practitioners and professionals, and all those involved in the family justice process.

-This book is out of print.
-It can be downloaded free by CoramBAAF members from the members’ area of the website.
-The pdf file can be purchased by non-members.
+This book is available as an eBook only.
+It can be downloaded free by CoramBAAF members from the members’ area of the website or purchased below.

 Sorry, but this book is currently out of stock.